walmartlabs/concord-website/docs/getting-started/triggers.md

 ```

 Multiple values can be used to achieve shorter intervals, e.g. every 15 minutes
 with `spec: 0,15,30,45 * * * *`.
+A daily execution at 9 can be specified with
+`spec: 0 9 * * *`.
 The later fields can be used for hour, day and other
-values and advanced CRON features such as regex usage are supported as well.
+values and advanced [CRON](https://en.wikipedia.org/wiki/Cron) features such as
+regular expression usage are supported as well.

 Each trigger execution receives an `event` object with the properties `event.fireAt`
 and `event.spec` as well as any additional arguments supplied in the